cds-snc/talent/_pages/en/about/vision-objectives.md

 * Foster a strong, positive, and inclusive CDS culture based on data from the team.
 * Research Talent as a Service.

 We note progress on key results weekly and score them monthly.
-Watch our progress in the 🔒[quarter 4 OKR progress tracker](https://docs.google.com/spreadsheets/d/15qK2h9FOPY7I3tXrbf6_OIuDjRUrxsJbiNFJuKnnPQ4/edit#gid=504851476).
+Watch our progress in the 🔒[OKR progress tracker](https://docs.google.com/spreadsheets/d/15qK2h9FOPY7I3tXrbf6_OIuDjRUrxsJbiNFJuKnnPQ4/edit#gid=504851476).

 #### How we set objectives quarterly